GrammaticalFramework/gf-core/doc/hackers-guide/LambdaCalculus.md

 # Variants

 GF supports variants which makes its semantics closer to the language [Curry](https://en.wikipedia.org/wiki/Curry_(programming_language)) than to Haskell.
-We can have terms like `("a"|"b")` which evaluate to either `"a"` or `"b"` nondeterministically.
-The use for variants is to define equivalent linearizations for one and the same semantic term.
-Perhaps the most prototypical application is for spelling variantions.
-For instance, if we want to blend British and American English in the same language then we can use `("color"|"colour")` everywhere where either of the forms is accepted.
+We support terms like `("a"|"b")` which are used to define equivalent linearizations for one and the same semantic term.
+Perhaps the most prototypical example is for spelling variantions.
+For instance, if we want to blend British and American English into the same language then we can use `("color"|"colour")` whenever either of the forms is accepted.

 The proper implementation for variants complicates the semantics of the language a lot.
 Consider the term `(\x -> x + x) ("a"|"b")`!
 Its value depends on whether our language is defined as lazy or strict.
 In a strict language, we will first evaluate the argument:
 ```GF